array(1) {

 It is the responsibility of parents to monitor the relationships their students are forging with other Scholé Academy students, as well as the social media tools their students use to communicate with others outside of our community.

-Please note that while Scholé Academy uses Zoom Video Conferencing to host classes and instructors supervise the interactions with students during live class sessions, Scholé Academy and its instructors do not take responsibility for nor do they monitor the use of student’s individual Zoom rooms or chats that take place outside of live classes.
+Please note that while Scholé Academy uses Zoom Video Conferencing to host classes, and instructors supervise the interactions with students during live class sessions, Scholé Academy and its instructors do not take responsibility for nor do they monitor the use of student’s individual Zoom rooms or chats that take place outside of live classes.

 Scholé Academy is not responsible for the conversations, meetings, or interactions of individual students who use their social engagement platforms to connect with other Scholé Academy students or those outside of our community.
 Social engagement platforms may include Google Docs, Google Hangouts, Zoom, Canvas, Facebook, Instagram, Twitter, etc.

 We fully support our parents and want to respect their authority and governance of their own children.
-When parents and students are communicating with members of our community, we hope those relationships will reflect the fruit of the spirit as described in Galatians 5:22–23, “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.”
+When parents and students are communicating with members of our community, we hope those relationships will reflect the fruit of the Spirit as described in Galatians 5:22–23, “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.”

 IV.
 Parent Agreement